How to write good support requests

 Send your requests to ServiceDesk

-Always send requests to email@example.com instead of staff members directly.
-On firstname.lastname@example.org they get tracked, have higher visibility and will get picked up by the correct specialist.
-Some staff members work for the support requests only part time and also we are on holiday sometimes.
+Always send requests to CSC Service Desk instead of staff members directly.
+In the Service Desk they get tracked, have higher visibility and will get picked up by the correct specialist.
+Some staff members work for the support requests only part time and we are also on holiday sometimes.

 Tell us also what worked

 Rather often we get requests of the type "I cannot get X to run on two nodes".
 The request then does not mention whether it worked on one node or on one core or whether it never worked and that this was the first attempt.
 Perhaps the problem has even nothing to do with one or two nodes.
 In order to better isolate the problem and avoid losing time with many back and forth emails, please tell us what actually worked so far.
 Tell us how you have tried to isolate the problem.
-This requires some effort from you but this is what we expect from you.
+This requires some effort from you but it will help us to resolve your issue faster.

 Give your CSC username and professional affiliation (if using non-professional email account like gmail).